autodesk-forks/MaterialX/source/JsMaterialX/README.md

 #### Data Type Conversions
 Data types are automatically converted from C++ types to the corresponding JavaScript types, to provide a more natural interface on the JavaScript side.
 For example, a string that is returned from a C++ function as an `std::string` won't have the C++ string interface, but will be a JavaScript string instead.
 While this is usually straight-forward, it has some implications when it comes to containers.

-C++ vectors will be converted to JS arrays (and vice versa!).
+C++ vectors will be converted to JS arrays (and vice versa).
 Other C++ containers/collections are converted to either JS arrays or objects as well.
 While this provides a more natural interface on the JS side, it comes with the side-effect that modifications to such containers on the JS side will not be reflected in C++.
 For example, pushing an element to a JS array that was returned in place of a C++ vector will not update the vector in C++.
 Elements within the array can be modified and their updates will be reflected in C++, though (this does only apply to class types, not primitives or strings, of course).

 #### Template Functions
 Functions that handle generic types in C++ via templates are mapped to JavaScript by creating multiple bindings, one for each type.
 For example, the `InterfaceElement::setInputValue` function is mapped as `setInputValueString`, `setInputValueBoolean`, `setInputValueInteger` and so on.